toolkit-ai/ai-dev/magnet-agent/README.md

 - **Portable**.
 We're making container APIs for local and cloud environments.
 - **Extensible**.
 You can add your own tasks by writing plugins with LangChain.

-Exameples of open-ended tasks you can run with Magnet Agent:
+Examples of open-ended tasks you can run with Magnet Agent:

 - “Update my README.md to describe how X feature works”
 - “Find and fix TODO comments in my codebase”